 Book Review

 Ownership: Subscribed on their 6 boxes option.
 If you are interested in purchasing an Illumicrate subscription, you can do it on their website.

-Illumicrate is a book subscription box, it usually features fantasy and sci-fi but not exclusively young adult, sometimes it features adult too.
-It usually contains a new release, a pin and several bookish goodies.
+Illumicrate is a book subscription box that usually features fantasy and sci-fi, and curates a wide range of books, including both young adult and adult fiction.
+It usually contains a new release and several bookish goodies.

+Book Review